 In the spirit of all things trick or treat this Halloween, this Pumpkin Fruit Leather is the perfect balance between the two for your family.
 The trick is that pumpkin fruit leather is a healthier option than many of the sugar-laden snacks that we see this time of year.
 The treat is that this gluten free, homemade snack is tasty and your kids will love it!

-Have you made fruit leather before at home?
-A simple and short ingredient list along with basic preparation steps create this kid-friendly snack.
 A key ingredient not listed on the recipe?
 Patience.
-The baking time– really just the time that the pumpkin fruit leather dries out in the oven– is four to six hours.
+The baking time– really just the time that the pumpkin fruit leather dries out in the oven at a low temp– is four to six hours.
 Yup, a long time.
 So plan ahead and the rest is easy.

 Quality ingredients

-Making pumpkin fruit leather at home gives you an advantage over the store-bought boxes of fruit leather that we grew up eating.
+Making homemade fruit leather at home gives you an advantage over the store-bought boxes of fruit leather that we grew up eating.
 Can you picture those rolls in your lunch box?
 Well here is an improvement for sure.

 For starters, you can name all of the ingredients in this pumpkin treat.
 No dyes, no mystery flavors.